artnoage/ARC-AGI-2/memory_bank/progress.md

     *   Analyze the benchmark results, which include information about whether the generated code/answers were successful.
     *   Consider refinements to the benchmarking process based on initial results.
 *   **Phase 1 (Synthetic Data Generation Interface):**
-    *   **Enhance Discussion Interface:** Add features like chat history, markdown rendering, etc.
+    *   **Enhance Discussion Interface:** Add features like markdown rendering, etc.
     *   **Testing and Refinement:** Test the complete workflow and interfaces.
     *   **Documentation:** Update project documentation.

 ## Current status

 *   **Phase 1 is complete.** The synthetic data generation interface is functional, with username authentication, correct task ID handling, robust WebSocket connections (with reverse proxy), and correct logout redirection implemented.
 The discussion interface is now integrated with the OpenRouter API for sending messages and receiving responses, including model selection, API key handling, task loading, dark theme, and resolved the duplicate 'Grid' identifier error.
+Ensured full conversation history is sent to the AI model for better context.
+The layout has been improved for better visibility of examples and chat area, automatic population of the input grid with the first test input is implemented, and code block formatting to preserve indentation in AI messages is added.
 *   **Phase 2 implementation ongoing.**
     *   The reasoning data generation script (`synthetic_data_generators/generate_reasoning_data.py`) has been implemented, tested, and executed successfully with `GEMINI_FLASH`.
 Results merged into `data/traces_store.json`.
     *   The code data generation script (`synthetic_data_generators/generate_code_data.py`) has been implemented and executed successfully with `GEMINI_FLASH`.
 Results saved to `synthetic_data_generators/synthetic_data/code_data/code_data_results_20250504_165606.json`. **Confirmed that this script does not have "best of" functionality.** **Now supports filtering tasks by ID using the `--task_ids` command-line argument (accepts a JSON string).**